Florida Civil Commitment Center

 Those who are found likely to reoffend are sent to the Florida Civil Commitment Center to await a commitment trial before a judge or jury.
 The waits for these trials can be "excruciately long."
 In April 2014, 72 of the 650 residents were awaiting a commitment trial.
 Before the commitment trial, no treatment is provided.

 As of 2015, 55,000 offenders had been referred to the program.
 Prosecutors filed Petitions for Involuntary Civil Commitment for 1,577, who were then moved to FCCC.
 Of those, 932 were committed.

 The delays in commitment trials, which are what determine whether the person remains at FCCC or is released, have been the subject of public criticism.
 Florida's 2nd District Court of Appeals, in response to a suit by a man whose status was undecided after eight years, said "these proceedings often seem to take many years"; the Florida Supreme Court, reviewing the case, stated that the delays "present serious questions as to the functioning of our system for civil commitments."
 The delays are increasing.
 Another resident waited 4 1/2 years for a commitment trial, adding "I saw guys that were in there eight, nine, 10 years and never saw the inside of a courtroom.
 And if the state has their way about it, they won't."

 If the result of the commitment trial is that the person in question remains a danger, the commitment is indefinite.
 Once a year, they can appeal for release.

 No support is available from any government agency for those released.
 One resident being released asked where he should go, and said he was told, "Go buy a tent and live in the woods with the rest of the sex offenders."
 Miracle Village, a private charity, does provide a limited amount of housing and other support.

+In November 2024, Wellpath filed for Chapter 11 bankruptcy after being unable to meet debt commitments, as well as high rising and labor costs.
+The company listed assets and liabilities between $1 billion and $10 billion.